giovancombo/DLA-Labs/lab2/README.md

 # Deep Learning Applications: Laboratory #2 - LLMs

-In this laboratory we will get our hands dirty working with Large Language Models (e.g. GPT and BERT) to do various useful things.
-I you haven't already, it is highly recommended to:
+In this Laboratory I will get to work with Large Language Models (e.g. GPT and BERT).

-+ Read the [Attention is All you Need](https://arxiv.org/abs/1706.03762) paper, which is the basis for all transformer-based LLMs.
+Substantial part of this Lab relies on the notorious paper [Attention is All you Need](https://arxiv.org/abs/1706.03762), which introduced the attention-based Transformer architecture and is the basis for all Transformer-based LLMs.

-+ Watch (and potentially *code along*) with this [Andrej Karpathy video](https://www.youtube.com/watch?v=kCc8FmEb1nY) which shows you how to build an autoregressive GPT model from the ground up.
+In order to be able to understand more deeply the logic behind Language Modeling and language models, I coded along with [this video](https://www.youtube.com/watch?v=kCc8FmEb1nY) made by Andrej Karpathy, a tutorial for building an autoregressive GPT language model from scratch.
+The code I produced will be very useful for the entire Lab.

 ## Exercise 1: Warming Up
-In this first exercise you will train a *small* autoregressive GPT model for character generation (the one used by Karpathy in his video) to generate text in the style of Dante Aligheri.
-Use [this file](https://archive.org/stream/ladivinacommedia00997gut/1ddcd09.txt), which contains the entire text of Dante's Inferno (**note**: you will have to delete some introductory text at the top of the file before training).
-Train the model for a few epochs, monitor the loss, and generate some text at the end of training.
-Qualitatively evaluate the results.
+In this first exercise I will train a *small* autoregressive GPT model for character generation, the exact same of the Karpathy video, to generate text in a particular style.
+I was firstly asked to generate text in the style of Dante Alighieri using [this file](https://archive.org/stream/ladivinacommedia00997gut/1ddcd09.txt), which contains the entire text of Dante's Divine Comedy.
+After deleting some introductory text at the top of the file and problematic characters, I was able to start training.
+I trained the model for 10 epochs, and generated some text at the end of training.
+As perfectly explained in the Karpathy video, monitoring the loss can give vital information about how the learning process is going.

+**qualitative evaluation**

+Loss established, in the end, at 2.00 (esempio a caso), which means that there's still a lot of room for improvement.
+However, it must be said that the model generated quite good quality text despite a relatively small dataset, even if there are quite many gramatical errors and it completely lacks of semantics and meaning.
+Text clearly was generated without taking into account context, so basically, there's still a lot of work to do.

+Before going on to the next exercise, I decided to try my language model on another dataset, in order to check how well it can handle different languages: for this reason, I trained the same model on a dataset containing the lyrics of all Taylor Swift's discography, and was curious about the results.

+(potrei provare al volo verso la fine a fare training su dataset con dntro entrambe le cose, quindi due lingue allo stesso momento per vedere se sminchia)

 ---
 ## Exercise 2: Working with Real LLMs

-Our toy GPT can only take us so far.
-In this exercise we will see how to use the [Hugging Face](https://huggingface.co/) model and dataset ecosystem to access a *huge* variety of pre-trained transformer models.
+As previously seen, my toy GPT can only take me this far.
+Language Modeling is a field in which models need a real *ton* of text data of any kind and topic in order to generate meaningful text.
+So, small companies and researchers or students must start using **pre-trained** Language Models.
+Luckily, the [HuggingFace](https://huggingface.co/) ecosystem allows to access a *huge* variety of pre-trained Transformer models and datasets for any kind of application.
+In this exercise, I will learn to use stuff from HuggingFace for my future Language Modeling projects.

 ### Exercise 2.1: Installation and text tokenization